jakubdolejs/eid-web/README.md

 const serverURL = "https://somedomain.com"

-// Import the face detection module import { FaceDetection } from "/@appliedrecognition/ver-id-browser/index.js"
+// Import the face detection module import { FaceDetection, LivenessDetectionSession } from "/@appliedrecognition/ver-id-browser/index.js"

 // Create an instance of the FaceDetection class const faceDetection = new FaceDetection(serverURL)